jeonglee/otto/README.md

-## Requirements
+## Refer to 'Introduction to Otto'!

-Refer to 'Introduction to Otto'!
+# Requirements
 OPAM:
 * zmq=4.0-7
 * base64